CheeseMuncher/Homework/MarsRover/Readme.md

 1 3 N
 5 1 E

-Arguably the task is done with [this commit](https://github.com/CheeseMuncher/Homework/pull/2/commits/e3ab4f36abcc03ce7e697eb7940e2300d34eb6ab) for hard coded input (test only) and in the executable output with the following commit, and with [this commit](https://github.com/CheeseMuncher/Homework/pull/2/commits/ce6f6d72c1cc2291dd822a66c2e7a94a0f12ab00) for any other input this commit.
+Arguably the task is done with [this commit](https://github.com/CheeseMuncher/Homework/pull/2/commits/e3ab4f36abcc03ce7e697eb7940e2300d34eb6ab) for hard coded input (test only) and in the executable output with the following commit, and with [this commit](https://github.com/CheeseMuncher/Homework/pull/2/commits/ce6f6d72c1cc2291dd822a66c2e7a94a0f12ab00) for any other input.
 However:
 We're not doing anything with the first line of input, the dimensions of the plateau, apart from ignoring it.
 We're told this is for rovers on Mars, but so far all we're doing is navigating on a 2D grid.
 In addition, we know is that the objective is to photograph the area and that it'll be on a plateau on Mars